Clay County License Hearing Guide

 Related Guides

-Clay County DUI License Suspension & ALR Hearing: Act Fast to Save Your License!
+Clay County DUI License Suspension & ALR Hearing

-What Happens If You Miss the Deadline: Missing the 15-day deadline is a critical error.
-If you fail to request a hearing within the allotted time, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so act immediately!
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it's vital to act quickly.

 Automatic License Suspension